thanasisn/SDR_enhancement_LAP/article/article.md

 very close to unity.
 To achieve a robust and clear distinction of the CE cases, we applied to the $\text{GHI}_\text{ref}$ an additional offset of
 $25\,\text{W}/\text{m}^2$.
+We also calculated the trend of the relative different of the measured GHI over the
+$\text{GHI}_\text{ref}$ for the same cloud-free days, and found a change of
+$0.03\,\%$ with a strong statistical significance.
+This further assures that the produced reference can adequate describe the long term variability of the observed GHI.

 \begin{figure}[H]